digitaltwinconsortium/AAS-Repository/README.md

 # Usage

 Docker containers are automatically built.
-Simply run the app via:
+Simply run the app on a Docker-enabled PC via:

 docker run -p 80:80 ghcr.io/digitaltwinconsortium/aas-repository:masterv3

 And then point your browser to http://localhost.

-If you don't have Docker yet, you can download it for free from here.

 # Optional Environment variables